 Parasites can cause skin irritation

-Definitive diagnosis of Culicoides allergy can be made by intradermal skin allergy testing, but is complicated by false positives in normal horses as well.
+A definitive diagnosis of Culicoides allergy can be made by intradermal skin allergy testing but is complicated by false positives in normal horses as well.
 A definite diagnosis can only be made by testing for IgE antibodies in the blood of symptomatic horses.

-All exposed horses will show IgG antibodies, but only allergic ones have IgE antibody to Culicoides.
-However, since the midge is involved in both Onchocerca and Culicoides allergy reactions, and testing for the microfilaria is tedious, the usual approach is to treat for both problems when the horse has a midline reaction.
+All exposed horses will show IgG antibodies, but only allergic ones have IgE antibodies to Culicoides.
+However, since the midge is involved in both Onchocerca and Culicoides allergy reactions, testing for the microfilaria is tedious.
+The usual approach is to treat both problems when the horse has a midline reaction.

-Adult Onchocerca cannot be treated with deworming drugs because they do not reach adequate concentration in the ligament.
-However, the microfilaria are very sensitive to ivermectin and this is the treatment of choice for killing them.
+Adult Onchocerca cannot be treated with deworming drugs because they do not reach an adequate concentration in the ligament.
+However, the microfilaria is very sensitive to ivermectin and this is the treatment of choice for killing them.
 A standard deworming dose is effective.

 This hasn’t been studied in equine Onchocerca as yet but has been found to work for cattle and it’s definitely worth a try.

-Attempts to densensitize horses with Culicoides allergy by the usual methods of injecting small amounts (whole midges were used) have not been successful.
+Attempts to desensitise horses with Culicoides allergy by the usual methods of injecting small amounts (whole midges were used) have not been successful.

 Chondroitin sulfate, which has been shown to block histamine release, is the most successful supplement.
 Dosage is 2500 to 5000 mg twice daily for the average size horse.
 Spirulina platensis (but not other algae) also blocks histamine release and has been shown to shift the immune system away from allergic type reactions.
 Dose is 20 grams twice daily.
 Flaxseed (micronised linseed) meal has also been documented to reduce midline dermatitis reactions at a dose of 450 grams per day.